- The yearly payout of each television contract, and

 - Accurate numbers on Fox Sports’ deals with UEFA for the U.S. TV rights for the UEFA Champions League and UEFA Europa League.

-- Hard data on BeIN Sport USA: Carriage fee, number of subscribers, terms of their deals with La Liga, Serie A, Ligue 1, etc.
+- Data on BeIN Sport USA: Terms of their deals with La Liga, Serie A, Ligue 1, etc.

 If you have information on any of these items, or if you have updated information on carriage fees and subscribers for any network, feel free to drop us a line at firstname.lastname@example.org.